 For basic economic reasons most people moving to New Zealand choose to apply for the skilled migrant visa.

-The skilled migrant visa is the logical choice but not always the fastest visa to be processed, the immigration department tends to under staffed and they have well defined policies to follow in effect they don’t hurry their decision or the assessment of your suitability – so be prepared for a 12 to 24 month wait for an answer to your New Zealand PR application.
+The skilled migrant visa is the logical choice but not always the fastest visa to be processed, the immigration department tends to be understaffed and they have well-defined policies to follow in effect they don’t hurry their decision or the assessment of your suitability – so be prepared for a 12 to 24 month wait for an answer to your New Zealand PR application.